Studies on Hysteria (1895)

 The Interpretation of Dreams (1900)

-Freud maintained throughout his life that The Interpretation of Dreams was his most important work of all.
+Sigmund Freud maintained throughout his life that The Interpretation of Dreams was his most important work.
 It formed the keystone of psychoanalytic thought and practice.
 From the starting point of understanding the psychical meaning and purpose of dreams, Freud developed a model of the mind as a whole.

 Freud’s exploration of the realm of dreams sprang from his own self-observations.
 He kept a notebook in which he recorded his dreams, and one of these, known as ‘Irma’s Injection’ formed the focus of a detailed analysis in the Interpretation.
 Freud’s radical new account of dreaming posits that each dream is a representation (more or less disguised) of a wish fulfillment.
 To explain the strange, seemingly incoherent form dreams often take, Freud introduces the idea that the mind veils the latent content of the dream by actively distorting, condensing, displacing and symbolically representing that content to create an ostensibly mysterious manifest content.